Firmware updating & flashing problems

 Most common updating & flashing problems

 - Unplugging the USB cable before the Firmware update is fully finished - Make sure that the firmware update is not interrupted in the middle of the process.
-Do not unplug the USB cable before Firmware Updater tool in Slic3r PE says that the process was successfully completed.
+Do not unplug the USB cable before Firmware Updater tool in PrusaSlicer confirms that the process was successfully completed.

 - Timeout error - the Firmware Updater tool is not getting a response from the miniRAMBo or EINSY RAMBo board.
 Check that your printer is powered on.
 The next step is to check your fuses, you can visit this article for more information, Blown Fuse (miniRAMBO).